Basic Concepts for Making Informed Financial Decisions for the Clinical Laboratory Part 1

 • Calculate straight line depreciation.

-• List several cost/revenue centers in the typical clinical laboratory.
+• List cost and revenue centers in the typical clinical laboratory.

 • Perform a micro and macro cost analysis.